Each Zaug is custom made to order. There are over 50 individual pieces of steel welded together to complete one stove.

-Each Zaug is custom made to order.
-There are over 50 individual pieces of steel welded together to complete one stove.
 The 12 gauge cylinder and 2″ trim must be rolled and welded.
 Then the inner chamber and bottom plate is formed.
 After that, the insulation chamber is formed and welded.
 Once all the welding is complete, the surfaces are sanded, washed in lacquer thinner, and primed for paint.
 A coat of Thurmalox 2-part zinc primer is applied and allowed to dry for 24 hours.
 Then, two coats of Thurmalox paint is sprayed to a 2 mil thickness for a smooth finish.
 The final touch is an optional coat of Thurmalox high temperature clear lacquer for a gloss finish.
 Fabrication takes approximately 34 days from start to finish.

 Below is a video showing one small part of the fabrication process; How the cylinder is made:

 In our tests, the Zaug Standard burns about 1 cubic foot of wood in 4 hours.
 If you consider that a pound of wood has 8000 BTU’s (acceptable rate per Sam Foote P.ENG.), and there’s 21 pounds of wood in a cubic foot (Pine or Fir), then the amount of heat given off after burning a cubic foot of wood is 168,000 BTU’s in 4 hours.
 That doesn’t mean the stove gives off that amount heat, it only means that, 168,000 BTU’s was produced by the fire.
 Some heat will travel out through the exhaust to the outside air, and some heat will travel in to the home radiating from the stove.
 Now, if you can capture at least 90% (most rocket mass heater/thermal mass units capture 95-96%) of that heat created, and retain that heat within your house through the thermal mass and exhaust line retention, you will have approximately 151,200 BTU’s of heat over 4 hours.
 That’s 37,800 BTU’s/hour produced from sticks and branches.

 There’s 128 cu. ft. in a cord of wood, burning 1 cu. ft. a day, would yield approximately 128 four-hour fires.
 Or, 128 days of warmth.
 A four-hour fire is enough to heat up your mass and nearly heat you out of your home.